davidfrantz/force/docs/source/howto/tsi.rst

 However, if the program is *killed* by the system, this can be mitigated by adjusting ``BLOCK_SIZE``.

-Please have a look at the [computing model](https://force-eo.readthedocs.io/en/latest/components/higher-level/hl-compute.html) to understand how blocks are implemented and used in FORCE.
+Please have a look at the :ref:`hl-compute` to understand how blocks are implemented and used in FORCE.

 The block size is a value, which was set in Level 2 Processing; thus the default block size aligns with the physical layout of the files, and can be considered optimal for reading speed.
 If you adjust it, it is recommended to use a block size, which is a fraction of the original block size (without remainder, e.g. 1/2 of the original value).